Israela

 click here.

-sraela will entertain you with history, mythology, traditions and the vicissitudes of the human heart.
+the history, mythology,and traditions of Israel, and the vicissitudes of the human heart,

-See how it is individuals, not political factions, who live the tragedy, the hope and the heroism.
+for it is individuals, not political factions, who experience the tragedy, the hope, and despair.

 Recognize the human face behind the Israel Arab conflict.

-Reading Israela you'll gain an even-handed view of a polarizing conflict.
+Israela is my attempt at an even-handed view of a polarizing conflict.

 Picture